How We Can Help

 Having a late-talking toddler can be frustrating for both parents AND your child.
 We know how important it is to meet your child where they are and put some goals in place that challenge them to use more verbalizations while allowing them to feel successful.

 Difficulties with social skills can be hard to pinpoint in some kids.
 You know he has his own way of doing things but he doesn’t seem to understand that other kids see his actions as a little strange.
 He doesn’t get invited to birthday parties, does not have a ton of friends, and prefers to do what he wants without compromising with others.
 He is smart, so he doesn’t get much help in school.
 You want him to get along with his peers, but explaining how to act in social situations is hard.
 Your other kids just understood that you have to wait in line at the store, that not everyone wants to talk about the newest video game, making eye contact is important, and having a meltdown because he got a ham sandwich instead of turkey is not appropriate.
 Will these difficulties hold him back?
 Will he struggle to make real meaningful connections?

 Difficulties with social skills are complex.
-Many of the challenges these kids face isn’t with the black and white areas, it’s with the grey.
+Many of the challenges these kids face aren’t with the black and white areas, it’s with the grey.
 Many social skills are not explicitly taught which can be confusing.
-At simply spoken therapy we work together to help your child understand perspective-taking, how to be part of a group, the importance of hidden rules, and how his reaction should match the size of the problem.
+At Simply Spoken Therapy we work together to help your child understand perspective-taking, how to be part of a group, the importance of hidden rules, and how reactions should match the size of the problem.